Bardstown Bourbon Company Origin Series Rye Review

 Mashbill: 95% rye (remainder malted barley)

 Nose: Fruit-forward right out of the gate — ripe cherry and dried apricot lead, with some white floral notes underneath that keep it from feeling heavy.
 There’s a whisper of classic rye spice in the background, but the cherry wood finishing has clearly softened the grain’s sharper edges.
 Inviting and a little unexpected for a 95% rye.
+It doesn’t smell like what the grain bill suggests — which is the whole point of the finishing barrel.

 Palate: Thick and chewy — more body than you’d expect at 96 proof.
 The cherry wood finishing adds a layer of jammy sweetness that coats the palate and rounds out what could otherwise be a pretty aggressive grain bill.
 Cinnamon and cloves come through mid-sip, and there’s a faint dark chocolate note toward the back.
 It’s complex without being difficult.
+The 95% rye is still present — there’s a distinct grain backbone that keeps this from tasting like a fruit-forward bourbon — but the finishing barrel has clearly done real work.

 Finish: Long and distinctive.
 The cherry sweetness hangs around longer than you’d expect, then gives way to a dry, toasted oak spice that settles in at the back of the throat.
 It’s the kind of finish that makes you pause before the next sip — which is usually a good sign.
+The exit is cleaner than the palate suggests it will be.

 Rating: Middle Shelf — Rating system explained